embarklabs/blog/source/_posts/2020-02-24-wasm-ewasm-what-and-why.md

 With Status / Embark being at the forefront of Decentralised technology; naturally we are very on-board with eWasm and the improvements it brings to the EVM.

-Check out two of our extremely talented engineers; [Pascal](https://twitter.com/PascalPrecht) and [Eric](https://twitter.com/ericmastro) giving about eWasm at Devcon 5:
+Check out two of our extremely talented engineers; [Pascal](https://twitter.com/PascalPrecht) and [Eric](https://twitter.com/ericmastro) giving a talk about eWasm at Devcon 5:

 <iframe width="100%" height="315" src="https://www.youtube-nocookie.com/embed/t2LgFXxcFtc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>